Boating and Maritime Accident Lawyers

 The Jones Act

 The Jones Act, also known as the Merchant Marine Act of 1920, provides certain legal rights to seaman that protect their health and livelihood.
 Under the Jones Act, a seaman who has been injured would have the ability to pursue a case against the ship owner, captain, or other members of their crew.
 The law, however, is strict on who qualifies as a Jones Act seaman and who is eligible to recover compensation.
-It is therefore crucial that you talk to lawyers about your case.
+It is crucial that you talk to lawyers about your case.

 Long-shore & Harbor Workers’ Compensation Act

 Commonly referred to as the Long shore Act or LHWCA, the Long shore and Harbor Workers’ Compensation Act is a statutory workers’ compensation scheme enacted in 1927 to provide protection to maritime workers who are not protected by the Jones Act.
 Currently, the LHWCA provides benefits to more than 500,000 workers for work-related injuries and occupational diseases.
 This act also provides benefits to the widow, widower, or eligible survivors if an injury or illness leads to a death.

 In 1920, the Death on the High Seas Act (DOHSA) was enacted by Congress to protect the families of seaman injured while working offshore.
 Under this law, spouses, children, and other dependents are given the ability to pursue legal action if the loss of their loved one could be linked to the negligence of another.
 For example, family could pursue a claim if the accident was caused by the unworthiness of a vessel or careless actions of an employer or crew-member.